iitsmallak/SQU-Internship/README.md

 The internship provided practical exposure to IT infrastructure, networking, cybersecurity, system administration, and automation concepts.
 It helped bridge the gap between academic knowledge and real-world IT environments.

+## Key Learning Outcomes

+- Improved understanding of enterprise IT infrastructure.
+- Developed practical networking and system administration skills.
+- Gained exposure to cybersecurity tools and practices.
+- Enhanced troubleshooting and technical problem-solving abilities.